KoreTeknology/Blender-3x-Audio-Research/audio-dev-strategy.md

 I also consider any changes from the user´s point of view. **A discrete implementation with "no forced settings" is requested**.
 As long as the user doesn´t look for Audio mixing features and its usage, the default audio setup will apply.

 **The final decision was made, regarding 3 focused developments agendas:**
-- Preferences and Default Sound Mixer Setup
+- Preferences and Default Sound Mixer Setup (from 1 to 16 output channels)
-- Sequencer Sound Strip Properties and Operators
+- Sequencer Sound Strip Properties and Operators (Mix Bus and Modifiers)
-- Advanced Mixer Setup within a new Editor space
+- Advanced Mixer Setup within a new Editor space (Complex routing/Processing)

 ### :speaker: Know Audspace capabilites